goloop/log/README.md

     func (l *Log) Errorf(format string, a ...interface{}) (n int, err error)

-Errorf creates message with ERROR level, according to a format specifier and writes to log.Writer.
+Errorf creates message with Error level, according to a format specifier and writes to log.Writer.
 It returns the number of bytes written and any write error encountered.